VTVL-co/vtvl-smart-contracts/README.md

 ```shell
 npx hardhat run --network localhost scripts/deploy.js
 ```
 Runs an arbitrary script.
-This example assumes script *deploy.js* from the *scripts* dir, but an arbirary script can be chosen. *--network* option gives us the possibility to select the network on which the script is executed.
+This example assumes script *deploy.js* from the *scripts* dir, but an arbitrary script can be chosen. *--network* option gives us the possibility to select the network on which the script is executed.
 Options include all networks defined within *hardhat.config.js* file, so it can be configured to use Ethereum testnets or even mainnet.